 Storing your fish fillet knife properly is essential for preventing accidents and maintaining its edge.
 Avoid just tossing your knives in a drawer with reckless abandon.
 Use a knife guard or blade protector to cover the sharp edge when not in use.
 Alternatively, invest in a knife block or magnetic strip to keep your knife safely stored and readily accessible.

 Town Cutler has crafted sayas to fit perfectly with specific knives from their collections.
 Each wooden saya comes with two pins (one for use and one for back-up) for keeping your knife secured

 A sharp blade not only improves the efficiency of your cuts but also reduces the risk of accidents.
 Regular sharpening is essential for maintaining the knife's edge.
-You can use a sharpening stone, honing rod, or knife sharpener.
+You can use a sharpening stone, honing rod for maintenance, or bring your knife to a knife sharpener.
 If you're not confident in your sharpening skills, consider taking your knife to a professional for sharpening.

 Town Cutler sells whetstones that keep knives looking and performing their best.
 Remember, a dull knife can be more dangerous than a sharp one as it requires more force to cut, increasing the risk of slips and accidents.